-Alarms are completely independent from status signals.
-So for example, a status signal can trigger more than one alarm, each of which will send its own special SMS to its own special telephone numbers.
+Alarms are completely independent from inputs.
+So for example, an input can trigger more than one alarm, each of which will send its own special SMS to its own special telephone numbers.

 Alarm SMS sending

 If SMS sending is enabled for an alarm, an SMS with the programmed text is sent to each telephone number starting with the first.
 If sending is successful, the unit waits for 30 minutes for the user to reset the alarm sequence.
 Resetting the sequence stops the sending of SMS messages.